 We’re focusing on newer books, movies, and television shows for 2019, but that doesn’t mean we’re entirely ignoring old favorites!
 After all, what’s that saying–what’s old may just become new again (or something like that)?

 Every month, we’re profiling new-ish releases that are getting critical and commercial buzz.
-For January, we’re looking at a prestigious annual literary collection, a standalone mystery from one of the most popular crime writers working today, and a profile of the Los Angeles library system.
+For March, we’re looking at a historical romance set during World War II, a classic farming almanac, and a not so-classic spin on a classic book of records.